-His mother was seated in the front row.
-Representatives from Senator Schumer’s and Gillibrand’s offices sat behind them.
-So too were other officials from state, county and municipal levels, as well as executives from the business and non-profit sectors.
-It must have been over a couple dozen in all, who had driven up to an hour or more to the small Hudson River city of Newburgh on a cold Monday night in January to watch a man get sworn in to a job that hadn’t a few short weeks earlier.
+His mom was seated in the front row.
+Representatives from Senators Schumer’s and Gillibrand’s offices sat behind them.
+So too were officials from state, county and municipal levels, as well as executives from the business and non-profit sectors.
+It must have been several dozen in all, who had driven up to an hour or more to the small Hudson River City of Newburgh on a cold Monday night in January to watch a man get sworn in to a job that hadn’t existed a few short weeks earlier.
 The city had moved the Council Meeting from City Hall to the recreation center just to fit them all.

-One by one, council members came out to take their , the mayor first: strutting as he does in his le trois-pièces du jour, as if onto a stage, chest thrust up and forward, in the manner of a peacock with his feathers splayed.
-The mayor roll-called the VIPs as the room filled to capacity.
-Some took to the podium one after the other to offer a few words.
+One by one, council members came out to take their seats, starting with Torrance Harvey, the mayor: strutting as if onto a grand proscenium stage in the manner of a man who is proud of his work.
+He roll-called the VIPs as the room filled to capacity.
+Some took to the podium one after the other to offer their words.

-Some of those remaining turned to each other, as if they were collectively thinking: “That is some little club they have there.
-And we ain’t in it.”
+Many of those remaining turned to each other, as if they were collectively sharing a thought bubble: “That is some little club they have there.
+And we ain’t in it!”

 But the Council Meeting wasn’t over.
-It was just starting.
+It was just getting warmed up.

 The Blue Screen